 The first step towards having a strong network is to prepare for disasters and network outages.
 Many enterprises sustain losses during outages because they lack a backup plan and have subpar configuration management.
-Proper configuration file management not only helps in handling network outages, but also in optimizing network performance.
+Proper configuration file management with a configuration file management tool not only helps in handling network outages, but also in optimizing network performance.

 Device Configuration Backup with Config file manager

 In a configuration file management system, the core process of config file management is backing up configuration files.
 Without proper backups of configuration files, you’ll run into extended device downtime during outages.

 Network Configuration Manager's file configuration management features allow you to:

 Back up devices’ running and startup network configurations.

 Schedule configuration backups on an hourly, daily, weekly, or monthly basis.

 Configure and manage configurations of devices from vendors like Cisco, Juniper, and HP.